Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 - Model

-  > This is the memory of the application all the database operations are done in this area/module/folder.
+  > This is the memory of the application.
+All the database operations are done in this area.

 - View
   > This is the frontend of the application.
-Most framework have a templating  engine, which helps to integrate the backend and the front end easily.
+Most frameworks have a templating  engine, which helps to integrate the backend and the front end easily.

 - Controller

   > This is the heart and soul of the application.
-All the logical components, the conversation between the backend and the front end happends in this part of the application.
+All the logical components, the conversation between backend and the front end happends in this part of the application.

-In layman terms MVC is nothing but a division of you app into modules which talk to each other to do specific task.
+In layman terms, MVC is nothing but a division of you app into modules.
+These modules talk to each other to do specific task.

 This is useful because now you can easily track the problems and error and pin point the part which is not behaving the way you want it to.

-For example if your database is not acting the way it should, you know there is something wrong in the model and you can go and fix it.
+For example, if your database is not acting the way it should, you know there is something wrong in the model and you can go fix that.
 No need to read through the complex login and authentication code you wrote.
-You dont' have to scroll through the php page which contains all the html and php to find the database code.
+You don't have to scroll through the php page which contains all the html and php to find the database code.

 This pattern is famous on the web, but many mobile applications also follow a variant of this pattern.

 ## Let's get started

-### Directory Structure
+### 1. Directory Structure

 First we will look at the directory structure.